The Return of Zerubbabel

 4. THE RETURN OF THE MEN OF ISRAEL (Ezra 2:1-2)

-1. A Return Out of Captivity (Ezra 2:1)
+1. A Return out of Captivity (Ezra 2:1)

-3. A Listing of their Leaders (Ezra 2:2; Haggai 2:2)
+2. A Listing of Their Leaders (Ezra 2:2; Haggai 2:2)

 5. THE ACCOUNT OF THE CONGREGATION (Ezra 2:3-35)